riduangan/Tools-for-Analyst/README.md

 - DAMM –Differential Analysis of Malware in Memory, built on Volatility
 - FindAES –Find AES encryption keys in memory
 - Volatility — Advanced memory forensics framework
+- DumpIt - tool to dump the memory of said host
+- Belkasoft RAM Capturer - As the name suggest, to capture ram in .mem format.